Baroque garden: Russia

 Peter the Great visited the Palace of Versailles and the Palace of Fontainebleau in 1717 during his European tour, and upon his return to Russia began constructing a garden at the Peterhof Palace, begun in 1714, in the Versailles style.
-He brought the French architect Jean-Baptiste Alexandre Le Blond to St. Petersburg to design new gardens for his new capital city and for his new palace.
+He brought the French architect Jean-Baptiste Alexandre Le Blond to St. Petersburg to design gardens for his new capital city and for his new palace.
 It was completed in 1728.